-iPLEDGE is a Food and Drug Administration-approved, restricted distribution program that is designed to prevent pregnancies in females who are taking isotretinoin and to prevent pregnant females from taking isotretinoin.
+iPLEDGE is an FDA-approved, restricted distribution program designed to prevent pregnancies in females taking isotretinoin and to prevent pregnant females from taking isotretinoin.
 Used by dermatologists to treat severe acne, isotretinoin is teratogenic and must not be used by pregnant women.
 There is an extremely high risk that a deformed infant will result if pregnancy occurs while a female patient is taking isotretinoin, even for a short period of time.

-Effective July 16, 2012, the iPLEDGE program instituted a non-compliance policy, which was approved as a component of the Isotretinoin Risk Evaluation and Mitigation Strategy (REMS).
+Effective July 16, 2012, the iPLEDGE program instituted a non-compliance policy that was approved as a component of the Isotretinoin Risk Evaluation and Mitigation Strategy (REMS).
 It sets forth the principles by which non-compliance by iPLEDGE stakeholders will be evaluated.
 The policy consists of tiered levels based on severity and/or accumulation of non-compliance complaints.
 The tiers include:

 - Notice of non-compliance: Issued to a stakeholder for an action that demonstrates a lack of understanding of the program and requires stakeholders to be re-educated about the program requirements.